Behaviors that can create roadblocks to smart financial choices

 We base decisions on recent and highly publicized events.

 When asked which is deadlier, a shark or a cow, many people say shark.
-While shark attacks get more headlines, five times as many people are killed each year by cows than by sharks.
+While shark attacks get more headlines, people are killed more frequently by cows each year than by sharks.
 People generally focus on top-of-mind events — whether that means a shark attack or a hot stock market.
 So they often base investment decisions on recent market performance, even though the recent past may not be a good indicator of the future.

 We choose immediate gratification over future preparedness.

-Given the choice between $500 today or $1,000 in five years, research shows many people would take the $500.3 The desire for immediate gratification can lead people to avoid sacrifices that could pay larger dividends in the future.
+When it comes to financial decisions, given the choice between an earlier payoff to a larger, later one, most people choose the instant reward.2 The desire for immediate gratification can lead people to avoid sacrifices that could pay larger dividends in the future.
 For example, they may save less for retirement to hold on to more of their paychecks, even if it means forgoing free money offered by their employer from a 401(k) match.

 A financial professional can provide an objective viewpoint to help you make smart financial choices and develop a plan for your retirement by:

-- Balancing your retirement strategy consistent with long-term market trends — protecting you from unpredictable short-term market downturns.
+• Balancing your retirement strategy consistent with long-term market trends — helping protect you from unpredictable short-term market downturns.

 1. Hadar, L., Sood, S. & Fox, C. R. Subjective Knowledge in Consumer Financial Decisions.
 J. Mark.
 Res.
 50, 303–316 (2013).